johnsosoka/site-johnsosoka-com/website/_posts/blog/2024-07-21-unit-testing-llms.md

 9. Book a room for a guest with check-out date before check-in date
 10. Book a room for a guest with check-in and check-out date being the same

+We could feasibly combine the multi-pass evaluation strategy with the agentic QA evaluation strategy to further improve the accuracy and robustness of our tests; But, that is a project for another day.

 ## Conclusion

 Testing Large Language Models is a new and unique challenge.
 I'm really excited to see what other ideas the industry comes up with in the future.
 We covered quite a bit of ground today, starting with a simple unit test using `contains` and working our way to a fully functional QA Agent capable of generating test plans and executing on them.
-Hopefully this article has given you some ideas on how to test your own LLM applications.
+Hopefully, this article has given you some ideas on how to test your own LLM applications.
 This was a very interesting  project to work on, and I hope you found it as interesting as I did.
 Watching the two agents interact with each other was thrilling, and being able to use a junit assertion to evaluate the results was the cherry on top.

+The complete example can be found on my GitHub [here](https://github.com/johnsosoka/code-examples/tree/main/java/langchain-booking-tests)

 Happy coding!